brainaiuz/brainai/README.md

 ## Setup Postgresql

-1) Ask from DevOps team to dump below schemas/databases for you from Kpi Dev Environment !
+1) Ask from DevOps team to dump below schemas/databases for you from  Dev Environment !
  - 0
  - public
  - 23039